-Applicants will use Implementation funds to:
+Applicants will use Planning and Implementation funds to:

-- 1. Engage in a required 9 to 12 month planning phase to: - Identify, verify, and prioritize crime hot spots within the identified neighborhood. - Work with cross-sector partners and management team to develop a strategy, drawing on a continuum of approaches to address crime drivers. - Pursue community partnerships and leadership, building support to ensure the community is active in the process. - Collaborate regularly with local law enforcement, a research partner, and the community to conduct analysis of crime drivers and an assessment of needs and available resources. - Develop a comprehensive implementation plan to reduce crime in the identified neighborhood or community that includes the analysis and methodology findings and a plan that articulates the range of strategies that the BCJI cross sector partners plan to pursue. - 2.
-Upon completion of the planning phase, engage in an implementation phase to: - Convene regular, ongoing meetings with cross-sector partners and management team; - Share regular input/discussions with research partner and assess program implementation; - Modify strategies, as appropriate; - Identify and develop a sustainability strategy for longer term implementation of BCJI program core principles; - Build capacity of cross-sector management team to continue to coordinate research.
+- 1. Engage in a required 9 to 12 month planning phase to: - o Identify, verify, and prioritize crime hot spots within the identified neighborhood. - Work with cross-sector management team and law enforcement partners to develop a strategy, drawing on a continuum of approaches to address crime drivers. - Complete an early action project. - Pursue community partnerships and leadership that ensures the community is active in the process.
+To have a fully functioning community partnership, time is needed to fully engage all residents and community partners to seek data and input in the planning phase.
+Applicants should focus on building strong community engagement strategies and innovative approaches to collecting resident input and context during the planning phase. - Collaborate regularly with local law enforcement, a research partner, and the community to conduct analysis of crime drivers and an assessment of needs and available resources. - Develop a comprehensive implementation plan to reduce crime that includes the analysis, methodology findings, and a plan that articulates the range of strategies that the BCJI cross sector partners plan to pursue. - 2.
+Upon completion of the planning phase, engage in an implementation phase to: - Convene regular, ongoing meetings with cross-sector partners and management team: - Share regular input/discussions with research partner and assess program implementation; - Modify strategies, as appropriate; - Identify and develop a sustainability strategy for longer term implementation of BCJI program core principles; - Build capacity of cross-sector management team to continue to coordinate research.

-Category 2 Implementation deliverables
+Category 2 Planning and Implementation deliverables:

-- Completion and submission of Implementation plan to BJA TTA provider and BJA.
-As previously described, at the completion of the planning phase, Category 2 grantees must submit an Implementation for approval to BJA.
+- Completion of an early action project.
+An early action project can be any activity that helps to build confidence among community members and other partners in the BCJI process and that illustrates the kind of neighborhood or community improvements that could be achieved through the BCJI process and beyond. - Submission of Final Signed Research Partner (or Team) Memorandum of Agreement.
+As described on page 26, if the application is selected to receive a grant award, the fiscal agent, must submit to BJA a Memorandum of Agreement that outlines specific roles, responsibilities, and expectations of the Research Partner/Team. - Submission of comprehensive Implementation plan to BJA TTA provider and BJA.
+As previously described, at the completion of the planning phase, Category 2 grantees must submit an Implementation plan for approval to BJA.
 The process for submitting this plan is described below and through guidance from the BJA TTA provider here. - Produce a final written summary report that outlines the collaborative process undertaken and describes results and lessons learned.

-Separate from the Implementation plan which is submitted to BJA, Category 2 grantees must produce a final written summary report outlining the project's goals, challenges, and achievements so as to share findings and lessons learned with the broader criminal justice and community development fields.
-While there may be some support from the

-BJA TTA provider to assist sites with completion of these reports, applicants should describe how they plan to prepare and produce this report regardless of TTA support.
+Separate from the Implementation plan, Category 1 grantees must produce a final written summary report outlining the project's goals, challenges, outcomes, and achievements; the purpose of this report is to share findings and lessons learned with the broader criminal justice and community development fields.
+While there may be limited support from the BJA TTA provider to assist sites with completion of these reports, applicants should describe how they plan to prepare and produce this report regardless of TTA support.

-To assist with completion of the Category 2 Implementation deliverable, grantees will receive intensive technical assistance from the BCJI TTA provider and will be required to complete and participate in any needs assessment processes, development of logic models or work plans, and/or planning tools, provided by the BJA TTA provider.
-These activities will guide each grantee in developing an implementation plan that incorporates resident input and evidence-based or data driven programs, policies, and practices.

-Special Withholding Condition for Category 2 Implementation Awards ONLYDuring the planning phase, Implementation grantees will only have access to funds of up to \$150,000 of the total award for planning activities.
+Special Withholding Condition for Category 2 Planning and Implementation Awards ONLY

+During the planning phase, Planning and Implementation grantees will only have access to funds of up to \$150,000 of the total award for planning activities.

-Category 2 Implementation Timeline for Project Activities
+Category 2 Planning and Implementation Timeline for Project Activities